secutils-dev/secutils-docs/docs/guides/digital_certificates/certificate_templates.md

 ---
-sidebar_position: 2
+sidebar_position: 1
-sidebar_label: Digital Certificates
+sidebar_label: Certificate Templates
 ---

 # What is a digital certificate?